Generalized Holographic Reduced Representations: An Implementation of GHRR

 \subsection{Binding as holographic projections}

-While kernel properties between two encodings with fixed $\mathbf{Q}_1,\mathbf{Q}_2$ can be described simply, the power of GHRR comes from its ability to perform binding while retaining more information regarding its constituents.

-Let us first remark that binding two hypervectors in FHRR can be viewed as taking the tensor product of the two hypervectors and then taking the diagonal; i.e. a holographic projection.
+While kernel properties between two encodings can be described simply, the power of GHRR comes from its ability to perform binding while retaining more information regarding its constituents.
+Binding two hypervectors in FHRR can be viewed as taking the tensor product of the two hypervectors and then taking the diagonal; i.e. a holographic projection.
 In the case of GHRR, we can view binding in GHRR as an extension of binding in FHRR.
 In particular, let the effective dimension of a GHRR encoding be $Dm$ and suppose it is fixed.
 By modulating $m$, we can interpolate between binding as a parsimonious holographic projection as in the case of FHRR and binding as an equivalent of taking the full tensor product.
 Figure \ref{fig:ghrr-binding} illustrates the intuition behind binding in FHRR and GHRR as described above.
+The fully colored square represents the full tensor product representation resulting from binding two hypervectors together; binding in FHRR/GHRR ``collapses'' this representation by taking the diagonal/block-diagonal respectively.

-To illustrate this point, consider two hypervectors $H_1=[\mathbf{Q}_j\mathbf{\Lambda}_j]_{j=1}^D$ and $H_2=[\mathbf{R}_j\mathbf{H}_j]_{j=1}^D$.
-Let us focus on the $j$-th matrix-element and let $\mathbf{\Lambda}_{j}=\mathrm{diag}(\lambda_{j1},...,\lambda_{jm})$ and $\mathbf{H}_{j}=\mathrm{diag}(\eta_{j1},...,\eta_{jm})$.
-Moreover, denote $[\mathbf{Q}_j]_{kl}=q_{kl}$ and $[\mathbf{R}_j]_{kl}=r_{kl}$.
-Then the corresponding element of $H_1*H_2$ is
+To illustrate this point, consider two hypervectors $\mathbf{G}_1=[\mathbf{Q}^{(j)}\mathbf{\boldsymbol{\Lambda}}^{(j)}]_{j=1}^D$ and $\mathbf{G}_2=[\mathbf{R}^{(j)}\mathbf{H}^{(j)}]_{j=1}^D$.
+Let us focus on the $j$-th matrix-element and let $\mathbf{\boldsymbol{\Lambda}}^{(j)}=\mathrm{diag}(\boldsymbol{\Lambda}_{j1},...,\boldsymbol{\Lambda}_{jm})$ and $\mathbf{H}^{(j)}=\mathrm{diag}(\eta_{j1},...,\eta_{jm})$.
+Moreover, denote $\mathbf{Q}^{(j)}_{kl}=q_{kl}$ and $\mathbf{R}^{(j)}_{kl}=r_{kl}$.
+Then the corresponding element of $\mathbf{G}_1*\mathbf{G}_2$ is

-Thus, each entry of the resulting product of matrix-elements is a linear combination of the entries of the tensor product $\lambda_j\eta_j^\top$, where $\lambda_j=[\lambda_{j1},...,\lambda_{jm}]$ and $\eta_j=[\eta_{j1},...,\eta_{jm}]$, suggesting that it is some transformed ``view'' of the tensor product determined by $\mathbf{Q}_j$ and $\mathbf{R}_j$.
-Specifically, let $\mathbf{U}_{jl}=\mathbf{Q}_j\mathrm{diag}(\mathbf{R}_{j,:,l})$, where $\mathbf{R}_{j,:,l}$ is the $l$-th column of $\mathbf{R}_j$.
+Thus, each entry of the resulting product of matrix-elements is a linear combination of the entries of the tensor product $\boldsymbol{\Lambda}_j\eta_j^\top$, where $\boldsymbol{\Lambda}_j=[\boldsymbol{\Lambda}_{j1},...,\boldsymbol{\Lambda}_{jm}]$ and $\eta_j=[\eta_{j1},...,\eta_{jm}]$, suggesting that it is some transformed ``view'' of the tensor product determined by $\mathbf{Q}^{(j)}$ and $\mathbf{R}^{(j)}$.
+Specifically, let $\mathbf{U}_{jl}=\mathbf{Q}^{(j)}\mathrm{diag}(\mathbf{R}^{(j)}_{:,l})$, where $\mathbf{R}^{(j)}_{:,l}$ is the $l$-th column of $\mathbf{R}^{(j)}$.
 Then Eq.~\ref{eq:elem-bind} defines a map

-where $\mathbf{v}_{jl}=\lambda_j\eta_{jl}$.
-Clearly, provided $\mathbf{R}_j$ has all non-zero entries, $\varphi_j$ is invertible.
+where $\mathbf{v}_{jl}=\boldsymbol{\Lambda}_j\eta_{jl}$.
+Clearly, provided $\mathbf{R}^{(j)}$ has all non-zero entries, $\varphi_j$ is invertible.